majanne/AutoStitch-Keyence/README.md

 To stitch images with this script the Keyence BZ-X800 Analyzer software needs to be installed, including the locally plugged USB dongle that enables Keyence's stitching add-on.
 If the installation is for some reason incomplete, the _Load a Group_ button will not respond and stitching is not possible.
 Autohotkey and Fiji/ ImageJ need to be installed.

-Proposed set up:
+### Proposed set up ###
-*On your server, in the Tools folder, create the folder auto-stitch and paste the ....
+* On your server, in the Tools folder, create the folder auto-stitch and paste the ....
-*Create a folder on the Desktop named _AutoStitch Information_.
-Enter there the xxx file and the short README file for the user.
+* Create a folder on the Desktop named _AutoStitch Information_.
+Place here the xxx file and the short README file for the user.

+### Running the script ###
+* Follow the instructions in the README file in the folder _AutoStitch Information_ on your Desktop.